November 2025

 IMPORTANT INFORMATION

 This material is being furnished for general informational and/or marketing purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice.
 Prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
-Performance data quoted represents past performance which is not a guarantee or a reliable indicator of future results.
+Past performance is not a guarantee or a reliable indicator of future results.

 This information is not intended to reflect a current or past recommendation concerning investments, investment strategies, or account types, advice of any kind, or a solicitation of an offer to buy or sell any securities or investment services.
 The opinions and commentary provided do not take into account the investment objectives or financial situation of any particular investor or class of investor.
 Please consider your own circumstances before making an investment decision.